Bitcoin-of-America/bitcoin-payment-widget/README.md

 - **notifyurl** - This optional URL on your server will be notified each time a confirmation is received.
 Only the the first 6 payment confirmations will be handled {see **Notification URL** below}.
 - **complete** - Callback function.
 Called when all required confirmations have been received for payment.
 - **complete** - Callback function.
 Passes number of confirmations received so far.
 - **cancel** - Callback function.
-Called if customer closes the widget before receiving a payment receiving address.
+Called if customer closes the widget after receiving a payment receiving address.

 ## Button Options